 The coaching and teaching team

-We are proud to employ a completely professional coaching staff at Mid Sussex Marlins including four full time coaching team members.
+We are proud to employ a completely professional coaching staff at Mid Sussex Marlins.
 Our staff are fully qualified with Swim England coaching and teaching certification to ensure we provide best practice, engaging sessions as well as safe effective teaching and coaching on a daily basis.

-Charlie joined the coaching in early 2017 having previously been a swimmer in the clubs Performance 1 squad.
+Charlie joined the Coaching Team in early 2017, having previously been a swimmer in the clubs Performance 1 squad.
 Charlie has coached swimmers to county records and county relay records as well as being assistant coach early in his coaching career to a number of national medallists.
-Charlie held the position of Head coach at Hailsham swimming club before returning to Mid Sussex Marlins to take lead of our performance 2 squad.
+Charlie was appointed Head Coach of our club in November 2022.

-Charlie is the lead performance coach and directly coaches and leads our performance 2 squad, Competitive 1 and Competitive 2 squads as well as working with a number of our other squads on the club pathway.
-Charlie is a qualified level 2 coach and has worked on the Swim England county pathway camps for the past two years.
+Charlie has been the Lead Performance Coach and directly coached and currently leads our Performance 1 squad, Competitive 1 squads as well as working with a number of our other squads on the club pathway.
+Charlie is a qualified Level 2 coach and is currently working towards his Level 3 Coaching qualification.

 Pauline Draper – Disability swimming / Para swimming

 As a paediatric physiotherapist at Chailey Heritage and a former swimming teacher with Burgess Hill & District SC, I was able to combine the experiences gained in both to help set up the Dolphins Squad back in September 2000.

 The motivation came from wanting to help those with disabilities reach their full potential in swimming, and it has been wonderful to see how the swimmers have developed over the years.
 One or two from the squad have reached National level but there have been others who have achieved just as much by learning to swim independently, having previously needed support from people or flotation aids.
 I have now retired from my role at Chailey but I shall continue to be involved with Dolphins for as long as I can.